 Deakin’s broad range of undergraduate courses include general degrees such as arts and science, professional degrees in architecture, business management, medicine, law, engineering, information technology, nursing, teaching and psychology as well as specialised disciplines such as sport, environment and nutrition.
 In addition, postgraduate courses at masters and doctorate level are offered in a range of disciplines.

-There is plenty of scope for specialisation in the engineering degrees which cover a range of disciplines including civil, mechanical, mechatronic and robotic engineering and electrical and electronic engineering.
+There is plenty of scope for specialisation in the engineering degrees which cover a range of disciplines including civil, mechanical, mechatronic engineering and electrical & electronic engineering.
 Engineering education is closely allied to industry and the courses provide work experience in industry and the opportunity to learn about solving problems faced by professional engineers in the work place.
 One of the best resourced engineering universities in Australia, Deakin will give you a superb start to a fascinating and rewarding career.
 RIC will introduce the Deakin University engineering degree on a 2 + 2 basis where students will undertake the first two years at RIC studying a pathway program using the Deakin curriculum and complete the final two years at Deakin University in Australia.
 Subjects in the first year are common where students will choose their area of major study - civil, mechanical, mechatronics and robotics or electrical and electronics engineering at the end of first year.

 Deakin’s Bachelor of Engineering will provide you with broad theoretical knowledge and hands-on experience to build a successful career in a range of fields.
 Deakin engineering graduates have been employed by a range of top companies such as – Alcoa, Barwon Water, Boeing, Ford, Godfrey Hurst, Harrop Engineering, Hatch Associates, Holden (General Motors), Industrial Control Technology Pty Ltd, and Kempe Engineering, Melbourne.